 LIFE OF DOZER

-Assessing the distance between him, the Fajitas and the door versus me behind the camera.
+You can hear the wheels turning in his head as he assesses the distance between him, the Fajitas and the door, versus me behind the camera.

 Calculated risk assessment result: No go.
 Better chance of getting a treat for good behaviour.